-Nursing home abuse can come in several different forms.
+Long-term care abuse can come in several different forms.
 Physical abuse is the most well-known and outwardly visible form of abuse and can include various acts of negligence and neglect as well.
 Some of the common signs of physical abuse include unexplained cuts, excessive bruising, unexplained falls, and bedsores.
 Financial abuse is less well-known but can be devastating to both a nursing home resident and their family.
 This kind of abuse entails nursing home staff coercing or unduly influencing a resident to give them money or grant them access to financial information.

-If an individual or family believes their loved one is a victim of nursing home abuse, they should immediately alert the nursing home’s administration.
+If an individual or family believes their loved one is a victim of abuse, they should immediately alert the nursing home’s administration.
 In addition, families should collect evidence of abuse, including photographs and medical documentation of injuries.
-In the event of severe nursing home abuse, a Chattanooga nursing home abuse lawyer may help individuals and families recover for their injuries and losses.
-Nursing homes have a duty to care and provide for nursing home residents.
-If nursing homes do not meet these requirements, they can be held liable for any resulting injuries and damages.
+In the event of severe nursing home abuse, an experienced attorney in Chattanooga may help individuals and families recover for their injuries and losses.
+Nursing homes have a duty to care and provide for residents.
+If they do not meet these requirements, they can be held liable for any resulting injuries and damages.

-If you or a loved one suffered abuse or neglect while under the care of a nursing home, you may want to consider contacting a Chattanooga nursing home abuse lawyer for assistance.
-A qualified legal representative could work closely with families and nursing homes to investigate any allegation of abuse.
-Furthermore, a weathered Chattanooga nursing home abuse lawyer could work to help you recover your deserved compensation for nursing home abuse.
+If you or a loved one suffered abuse or neglect while under the care of a long-term care facility, you may want to consider contacting a Chattanooga nursing home abuse lawyer for assistance.
+A qualified legal representative could work closely with families to investigate any allegation of abuse.
+Furthermore, a weathered member of the team could work to help you recover your deserved compensation for the abuse.
 Reach out today for your initial consultation.